 Always be sure to rinse off your swim caps in fresh water after you are done swimming.
 This will help to ensure that any harmful pool chemicals (such as chlorine which can wear down your swim cap over time) are removed.
 Next, be sure to dry off your cap after use and store it in a cool and dry location.
 Leaving a silicone or latex cap in the sun or in a hot car will destroy it.
 Be sure to keep your cap away from sharp objects and use care when putting it back in your swimming bag.
 When you are done for the day, you should dust your cap on the inside and outside with talcum powder, corn starch, or baby powder.

 Swim caps with designs have become wildly popular in the last few years.
 There are a wide variety of cap colors and designs available.
 For example, Speedo Critter Creeps (left) boast a variety of fun monster faces perfect for kids.
 Water Gear also has an assortment of decorative caps that feature various animals on them such as fish, sharks, and cats.

-Speedo also offers a nice selection of adult swim caps in fun and exotic prints, like the Buttery Fly Ink Cap, shown right.
+TYR and Speedo also offer a nice selection of adult swim caps in fun and exotic prints, like the Hibiscus Cap, shown right.
 Also for teens and adults, 1 Line Sports offers a variety of different designs that range from Breast Cancer Awareness to country flags.
 Unfortunately, you won’t find a huge selection of novelty swim caps (if any) at your local sporting good store.
 Your best bet is to shop for swimming caps online at a reputable swim shop.